Salary is commensurate with experience and education

 Resolve and answer data queries with minimal errors.

-With other study team members make judgements about the relevance of the clinical data to the research for complicated oncology research subjects.
+Make independent judgments about the relevance of the clinical data to the research for complicated oncology research subjects.

-Responsible for maintaining computer spreadsheets and databases for research studies.
+Principally responsible for maintaining computer spreadsheets and databases for research studies.

 Understanding research study flow, work with clinic staff support services and research team members to set-up research subject appointments at required intervals.